ArduPilot/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 -  :ref:`Camera Triggering using CHDK <common-apm-to-chdk-camera-link-tutorial>`
 -  :ref:`Camera Triggering using CHDK Tutorial <common-chdk-camera-control-tutorial>` (non-standard integration)
 -  :ref:`RunCam Camera Control <common-camera-runcam>`

+.. note:: be sure to set the ``CAMx_INTRVAL_MIN`` to be greater than the fastest the camera can take photos when using the camera trigger functions.

 Common fixes for poor video quality
 ===================================